 These institutions can be repositories of information that can lead to locating your missing loved one.

-Visit Hospitals and Clinics
+Visit Local Hospitals and Clinics

 Start with nearby hospitals and clinics.
 Medical facilities often have protocols for inquiries about missing persons and may allow you to check patient admission records.
 However, confidentiality laws may limit the information they can share, so be prepared to provide identification or proof of relationship.